Education at the Woods Hole Science Aquarium

 High School Interns

 For high school students we offer two separate programs: a five-week internship and a two-week Careers in Marine science seminar.
+This program will not be offered in 2021.

 In recent years one or more college students have had paying summer internships in the Aquarium, funded through the Northeast Fisheries Science Center’s Academic Programs Office.